 For a back-to-nature bolthole with lashings of luxury head for the spectacular treehouses at The Fish Hotel in Broadway.
 Expect underfloor heating, hot tubs, a Nespresso machine and a friendly welcome for dogs.

 The Severn Vale on the edge of the Cotswolds is great for walkers and The Glamping Orchard offers bell tents and a restored 1950’s Warwick Knight Caravan that has starred on George Clarke’s Amazing Spaces.
-Sleeping a family of 4, with your own gin terrace on top.
+Sleeping a family of 4, with your very own gin terrace on top.

 Or stay in a 4 person eco-yurt in your own glade at Abbey Mead Farm in Cirencester – with the Organic Farm Shop next door doing amazing Sunday lunches, for some home comforts.
-Both are reopening in the first week of July.

 On the Cotswold fringes at Lower Mill Estate in Somerford Keynes, stay at one of the Grand Design-style eco properties (with private kayaks for the lake).
 Or the luxe Cotswold Water Park Retreats, waterside lodges that are dog-friendly with hot tubs too.